marielchua/EDS124BR/index.md

 I think taking EDS124BR will be useful because learning how to teach CS might help me figure out how I learn too!
 I'm very excited to share my work.

 ## Week 1 Demonstration
-Here is a link to my video demonstration for the house-drawing program we wrote in Snap:
+Here is a link to my video demonstration for the house-drawing program we wrote in Snap (Sequences):
 [Video of Demonstration](https://youtu.be/wxlCfg5H7Z4)